why2025-datenzone/pretalx-llm/README.rst

 Models
 ------

 Pretalx LLM uses models for embeddings only.
 In general you can pick any model you want.
-We recommend that you pick a model with a sufficiently large context window so that the title and description of a submission fit in the context window of the model.
+We recommend that you pick a model with a sufficiently large context window so that the title, abstract, and description of a submission fit in the context window of the model.
 Otherwise the model should support all the languages that speakers use for their submissions.
 In general, models with more parameters yield in better results, but they are slower.
 When you run your LLM provider on a system with a good GPU or AI hardware accelerator, then more powerful models are a good option.
 However there are also models that run still well on regular CPUs and still produce good results.

 In general, **snowflake-arctic-embed2** is a good start.
 Creating an embedding takes just a few seconds (often less) on a moderately fast Ultrabook from 2018 and it can handle common western languages well.